juliandreas/dire-cli/FAQ.md

 1. **Setup**: Run `dire init` and configure your `.dire.yaml`
 2. **Glossary**: Add key terms to your glossary for consistency
-3. **Translate**: Run `dire` to translate missing keys (automatically applies glossary and memory, then uses AI for new content)
+3. **Translate**: Run `dire` to translate missing keys (automatically applies glossary and memory, then uses the configured provider for new content)
 4. **Refinement**: Use `dire --rephrase` to improve specific translations

 **Alternative approaches:**

-- Use `dire --sourced` for updates when you only want glossary/memory translations (no AI costs)
+- Use `dire --sourced` for updates when you only want glossary/memory translations (no provider costs)
 - Use `dire --keys` to focus on specific translation keys

 ### Any tips for better translations?